 In 2022, the 41st General Conference of the International Civil Aviation Organization (ICAO) adopted carbon neutrality by 2050 as a global long-term reduction target for greenhouse gas emissions in the international aviation sector.
-"Carbon Offsetting and Reduction Scheme for International Aviation" (CORSIA), which offsets CO2 emissions in excess of the baseline through a market mechanism by utilizing sustainable aviation fuels (SAF), improving operational methods, and introducing new aircraft technologies, was also reviewed in the General Conference.
-A resolution was adopted that included a baseline change to 85% of 2019 emissions, which is expected to increase emission reduction obligations beyond 2024.
+Moreover, "Carbon Offsetting and Reduction Scheme for International Aviation" (CORSIA), which offsets CO2 emissions in excess of the baseline through a market mechanism by utilizing sustainable aviation fuels (SAF), improving operational methods, and introducing new aircraft technologies, was also reviewed in the General Conference.
+It is anticipated that after this review, the emission reduction obligations for international aviation beyond 2024 will increase.